Panzer Grenadier series: Waltzing Matilda The Defense of Australia, 1942

 Waltzing Matilda The Defense of Australia, 1942 covers hypothetical battles of Japan invading Australia in 1942.
 Adds 12 scenarios with 330 counters.
 This supplement requires other games to play.

 Divisione Corazzata

 Divisione Corazzata covers hypothetical battles with Italian Army having better tanks.
 Adds 10 scenarios with 88 counters from the Gold Club.
 This supplement requires other games to play.

 Indian Unity

 Indian Unity covers actual battles between India and Hyderabad in 1948.
 Adds 10 scenarios with 165 counters.
 This supplement requires other games to play.
+Counters provided are those of the Nizam of Hyderabad's army, all in red.

 Hopeless But Not Serious

 Hopeless But Not Serious The Austrian Federal Army 1934-1938, covers actual and theoretical battles between Austrians and Nazis.
 Adds 16 scenarios with 330 counters.
 This supplement requires other games to play.

 Iron Wolves Lithuania's Army

 Iron Wolves Lithuania's Army covers the Lithuania's Army in 1939–1941.
 Adds 10 scenarios with 165 counters.
 This supplement requires other games to play.
+Counters are those of the Lithuanian Army and the Polish Home Army of the resistance.
+The former had the Lithuanian lion badge and the latter use the AK (Arma Krajowa) anchor-like symbol on a white field.